FIFA Men's World Ranking: Leaders

 In July 2014, Germany took over the lead once again, having won the 2014 FIFA World Cup.
 In July 2015, Argentina reached the top spot for the first time since 2008, after reaching the final of both the 2014 FIFA World Cup and the 2015 Copa America.
 In November 2015, Belgium became the leader in the FIFA rankings for the first time, after topping their Euro 2016 qualifying group.
 Belgium led the rankings until April 2016, when Argentina returned to the top.
 In April 2017, Brazil returned to the No. 1 spot for the first time since 2010, with Germany regaining the top spot in July after winning the Confederations Cup.

 In August 2018, FIFA updated their rating system by adopting the Elo rating system, with 2018 FIFA World Cup winners France regaining the top spot for the first time after nearly 16 years.
 One month later, for the first time, two teams were joint leaders as Belgium reached the same ranking as France.
 This lasted only one month, as Belgium regained sole possession of the top spot in October 2018 and kept it for nearly four years (only Brazil and Spain have had longer continuous streaks).

-Since winning the 2022 FIFA World Cup, Argentina held the top spot from April 2023 until September 2025.
-Following their triumph at UEFA Euro 2024, finishing as runners-up in the 2024–25 UEFA Nations League, and beginning the 2026 FIFA World Cup qualification – UEFA Group E with victories, Spain rose to first place in the rankings.

-Ranking schedule
+Argentina held the top spot for two and a half years after winning the 2022 FIFA World Cup, ending when Spain overtook them in September 2025.
+After a brief hiatus, Spain returned to the top in the World Ranking after winning the 2026 FIFA World Cup final.

+Schedule

 Rankings are published multiple times a year.
-The most recent update was on 19 November 2025.
-The next update is scheduled for 23 December 2025.
+The most recent update was on 20 July 2026.
+The next update is scheduled for 7 October 2026.
+Since 2026, FIFA also releases a 'live ranking' during tournaments and after friendly matches, for comparative purposes only.

-Uses of the rankings
+Use of the rankings

 The rankings are used by FIFA to rank the progression and ability of the national football teams of its member nations, and claims that they create "a reliable measure for comparing national A-teams".
 They are used as part of the calculation, or the entire grounds to seed competitions.
 In the 2010 FIFA World Cup qualification tournament, the rankings were used to seed the groups in the competitions involving CONCACAF members (using the May rankings), CAF (with the July set of data), and UEFA, using the specially postponed November 2007 ranking positions.
 The October 2009 ranking was used to determine the seeds for the 2010 FIFA World Cup final draw.
 The March 2011 ranking was used to seed the draw for the 2012 CAF Men's Pre-Olympic Tournament second qualifying round.
 The rankings are also used to determine the winners of the two annual awards national teams receive on the basis of their performance in the rankings.
 The Football Association uses the average of the last 24 months of rankings as one of the criteria for player work permits.